yutao1024/PaperX/README.md

   gemini_api_key: "YOUR_GEMINI_API_KEY"
   openai_api_key: "YOUR_OPENAI_API_KEY"
 ```
+Note: The DAG generation stage is fixed to use the gemini-3-pro model.
+For the generation of PPTs, posters, and PR content, you may freely choose either gemini-3-pro or gpt-4o.
+Please specify the selected model name in the  `generation_model ` field of the YAML configuration file.
+If you choose gpt-4o, make sure that the OpenAI API key is correctly provided

 #### Parse PDF files
 Use the following command to parse PDF files using **Mineru** and convert them into structured outputs for DAG construction.
 ```